algeboy/Glassbox/Countable/SetCategory.md

                 (sym (trans (cong (_← F←ℕ f₀) (isHom-ℕFF h₀ g₀ q)) (isHom-ℕFℕ (h₀ ∘ subst Fin q ∘ g₀) f₀ p))))
 ```
 Now there is an annoying issue I have not figured out.
 When this fails it can fail for 3 reasons: $\neg p$, $\neg q$ or both.
 This means that the way we fail is different.
 So once more we trap ourselves with partial cases.
-But all fo these are going to bottom out as ▦ which means these will be `refl`.
+But all of these are going to bottom out as ▦ which means these will be `refl`.
 However having paired the `p,q` is now seems trapped.
 So `refl` alone doesn't quit do it.
-But you can simply eleminate the contradition.
+But you can simply eliminate the contradiction.
 ```agda
 wrap-∘-assoc (ℕ←F {y} h₀) (F←F {w} {x} g₀) (F←ℕ {v} f₀)  with pairwiseEq v w x y ... | yes (p , q) =  trans (cong (ℕ←F h₀ ←_) (isHom-FFℕ g₀ f₀ p))